Hey, you! Not to excite you more, but you are heading to the most honest (and beautiful as per me) province in the Philippines.

 Go back to the hotel and take a nap.
 In the afternoon, you can walk or rent a bike to explore more of the town of Basco, which is small; you can finish at less than an hour.

 7:30 PM – Astrophotography in Basco Lighthouse

 Booking tours with Kuya Jolito gives you free astrophotography in Basco Lighthouse!!
 Sulit?
 Yes, very worth it; just pray that it won’t rain.

 DAY 4 EXPENSES: 2,000 PHP

 Tricycle Rental – 750 PHP

 Meryenda + Tshirt Souvenirs – 400 PHP

 11 AM – Flight back to Manila

 We had the last flight back to Manila at 11:30 AM.
 The airport transfer only took us less than 5 minutes and maybe around 10 minutes for the airport check-in process.
-It was a small gate but amazing interior.
+It was a small gate but an amazing interior.
 Bye, Batanes!
-I’ll come back for you.
+I’ll come back to you.